-Solder pastes are a type of aqueous or solvent-based chemical material, made up of small tin particles that, conveniently combined with other types of chemical products, generate the so-called solder paste, or flux.
-They are usually cold pasta and should be kept at room temperature avoiding humidity.
-They are called in different ways, such as Flux for soldering, Solder paste, or even Flux for soldering.
+Solder pastes are a type of aqueous or solvent-based chemical material, made up of tiny solder balls that, when combined with flux and other chemical products, generate the so-called solder paste.
+Solder paste usually requires cold storage and brought to room temperature when ready to be used.

-Solder paste is widely used in SMD component electronics, but also in traditional electronic component soldering, and is generally used to improve solder quality.
-The solder paste is usually applied directly to the areas to be welded, and allows, among other things, to eliminate the possible rust existing in the metallic components improving the quality of welding, but it also acts as a heat concentrator and this allows its distribution to be much more homogeneous.
+Solder paste is widely used in SMD component electronics, SMD just means Surface Mounted parts, but also in traditional electronic component soldering, and is generally used to improve solder quality.
+The solder paste is usually applied using a stencil or directly to the areas to be soldered, and allows, among other things, to eliminate the possible rust existing in the metallic components improving the quality of welding, but it also acts as a heat concentrator and this allows its distribution to be much more homogeneous.

 As on the market, you can find a great variety of pastes.
 Therefore, here you will find reviews of wonderful options and the buyer’s guide to learn more about them.

 It comes in a syringe with two dispensing tips.
 It allows you to control the amount of paste you need.
 Moreover, they help to accurately apply soldering paste only to the needed places.
 As it contains silver, it has less brittle join and you do not need high temperatures to melt it.
 Around 278 Fahrenheit is enough.